 Client-side resources are resources processed by the client (opposite to server-side resources, processed by the server).

-With Lycia, there are three groups of client-side resources that are widely used in 4gl applications:
+With Lycia, there are three groups of client-side resources that are widely used in 4GL applications:

-Besides these groups of resources located on Lycia webserver, you can also use external resources - resources located on any other webservers and accessed via their direct URL.
+Besides these groups of resources located on Lycia webserver, you can also use external resources - resources located on any other web servers and accessed via their direct URL.

 Using public resources is the solution to overcome these drawbacks: